iodigital-com/io-technology/data/blog/ng-mocks.md

 ---
-title: 'Speedup unit-tests development in Angular with NG-Mocks and CodiumAI'
+title: 'Speedup unit-tests development in Angular with NG-Mocks'
-date: '2023-09-18'
+date: '2023-09-28'
-tags: ['frontend', 'angular', 'unit-tests', 'ng-mocks', 'codiumai']
+tags: ['frontend', 'angular', 'unit-tests']
+images: ['/articles/ng-mocks/ng-mocks-cover.png']
-summary: There are multiple ways to speedup unit-tests development in Angular.
-Let me show you couple of them.
+summary: 'There are multiple ways to speedup unit-tests development in Angular.
+Let me show you one of them.'
 authors: ['alexey-ses']
 theme: 'blue'
 ---